cozy/cozy-stack/docs/konnectors.md

 ### Choice

-The best choice would be Rkt for it's ease of use (which is good for contribution) and wide range of isolation features + access to the big docker echosystem without beeing a burden for the host administrator.
+The best choice would be Rkt for it's ease of use (which is good for contribution) and wide range of isolation features + access to the big docker ecosystem without beeing a burden for the host administrator.
 Note : the limitation of NsJail I saw might be due to my lack of knowledge regarding system administration.

 ### Proposed use of rkt regarding connectors